gluegun-rs/gluegun/book/src/public-interface.md

 pub use crate::path::to::Something;
 ```

-*squared* will look for the definition of `Something` in `src/path/to.rs`.
+*carcin* will look for the definition of `Something` in `src/path/to.rs`.

 ## Private members and ignored items

-Normally all public entries defined in your lib.rs must be fit one of the above categories so that *squared* knows how to translate them.
+Normally all public entries defined in your lib.rs must be fit one of the above categories so that *carcin* knows how to translate them.
 You can also have arbitrary Rust code so long as the items are private to your crate.

 Sometimes you would like to include public Rust members that are not part of your public interface.
-You can do that by annotation those members with `#[squared::ignore]`.
+You can do that by annotation those members with `#[carcin::ignore]`.

 ## Translating Rust types